We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Not ideal for all lure categories

-A do-everything knot like the Palomar or improved clinch will allow most artificial lures to work efficiently, but to give certain baits maximum side-to-side action, a secure loop provides a wider range of motion.
-It’s best not only for Rapalas, as the name would suggest, but also for a wide range of topwater lures
+A do-everything knot like the Palomar or improved clinch will allow most artificial lures to work efficiently, but you’ll want to tie a loop knot for fishing certain artificial lures to get full range of motion.
+This knot is best not only for Rapalas, as the name would suggest, but also for a wide range of topwater lures.

 After tying an overhand knot within a few inches of the end of your line, pass the remaining tag line through the eyelet and then back through the recently-created overhand knot.
 Working away from the lure, take the tag end and make three or four loops around the main line.
 Bring the line back toward the lure, creating a loop.
 Pass the tag end through the loop of the overhand knot, then through the loop created by the wraps around the main line.
 Finally, snug it all down by pulling on the tag end and the standing line.